Wondering if you’re experiencing ovulation cramps? Let’s break it down.

 Once the follicle is fully developed and the appropriate hormones have been produced, the follicle releases the egg when it’s mature — pop!

 With that in mind, there are two possible causes for ovulation cramps:

 - The growth and stretching of the follicle itself, or;

-- Irritation of the abdominal lining and pelvis from the blood / fluid released from the follicle after it releases the egg.
+- Irritation of the abdominal lining and pelvis from the blood or fluid released from the follicle after it releases the egg.

-➡️ Learn more: Ovulation Pain: Everything You Need to Know
+➡️ Dig deeper: Ovulation Pain: Everything You Need to Know

-So, if your ovulation pain persists beyond 24 hours or if you just don’t feel right, give your healthcare provider a call!
+So, if your ovulation cramps persist beyond 24 hours or if you just don’t feel right, give your healthcare provider a call.